 Keep children and pets away from the grill area by declaring a 3-foot “kid-free” safety zone around the grill.

 For charcoal grill lovers, if you use a starter fluid, use only charcoal starter fluid.
 Never add charcoal fluid or any other flammable liquids to the lit fire.

 Burn victim cases are complex.
 The effects of burns on children and adults alike can be devastating and even deadly.
 Burn victim cases also involve severe emotional distress that may result from the burn and the permanent scarring that follows.
 The experienced Burn Injury Lawyers at the Strom Law Firm, L.L.C., can help.

-- Lightning: Mixing warm weather, wide open spaces, and metal clubs makes golfing a potentially deadly lightning risk.
+Lightning: Mixing warm weather, wide-open spaces, and metal clubs make golfing a potentially deadly lightning risk.
 Stay away from ponds, lakes, and other open water areas, don’t stand under lone trees, and don’t use your golf clubs.

-- Heat: Heat-related illnesses are responsible for thousands of hospital trips every year.
-If you’re out on the barren golf course or exposed to sun on the lake, make sure you’re staying hydrated and wearing plenty of sunscreen.
+Heat: Heat-related illnesses are responsible for thousands of hospital trips every year.
+If you’re out on the barren golf course or exposed to the sun on the lake, make sure you’re staying hydrated and wearing plenty of sunscreens.